lnx1288/COA-all-in-one/README.md

     * Udemy course "[Preparing to Certified OpenStack Administrator Exam Course](https://www.udemy.com/course/preparing-to-certified-openstack-administrator-coa-exam/)"

       At the time of this writing (Aug 2021) the course is a bit outdated.
-      Nonetheless, I believe it offers a very thorough theoretical background that should be more than enough to pass the exam.
+      Nonetheless, I believe it offers an excellent theoretical background that should be more than enough to pass the exam.
+In addition, it gives you a useful set of exercises to practice for the exam.

     * Complement the above course with any of the following books (I'd suggest reading the most recent one):
       * "Certified Openstack Administrator Study Guide" - Andrei Markelov
       * "Preparing for the Certified OpenStack Administrator Exam" - Matt Dorn

+      If you're already familiar with Openstack, any of the above books plus hands-on practice on test labs (to work on task exeution speed) may be even enough to tackle the exam (without going through the Udemy course).

     * Review [Openstack docs](https://docs.openstack.org/) if you feel that some topics need further explanation.